 2. Maintain transparency with employees and contractors

-For both of these reasons—not to mention the ethical imperative of operating transparently—it’s a best practice to be clear about which types of information you collect about workers, how you gather it and whether and how your company shares it with third parties.
+Be clear about which types of information you collect about workers, how you gather it, and how your company shares it with third parties.

-Moreover, transparency creates a culture of trust.
+Transparency creates a culture of trust.
 When security and employees see themselves as partners in safety, they let the security team know when they see something wrong happening or when they make a mistake.
-Learning from previous data security errors also develops better security habits within your entire organization.

 3. Monitor all of your data and its movement